35 years of successful franchising: Interview with Chemex franchisor Michael Graham

 When was Chemex established?
 And what were the factors for deciding to go down the franchise route?

-Its 30 years young and the parent company was a chemical manufacturer.
+Its nearly 40 years young and the parent company was a chemical manufacturer.
 The strategy was a simple desire to expand beyond being a regional supplier.
 Franchising offered a way of achieving that aim.

 What have been the company’s biggest achievements/successes to date so far?